Weekly Sermons

 Download

-Peace With Christ Lutheran Church sermon image for the sermon titled "His Blood Be Upon Us"
+Peace With Christ Lutheran Church sermon image for the sermon titled "Baptism Saves You Now!"

 The Scripture readings for this day are: